How To Edit Your WordPress User Profile

-Useful Tip: If you plan to run business webinars online using Google Hangouts, then see this article we’ve written about a great plugin that lets you manage a business-level webinar platform on your web site using Google Hangouts:
+Useful Tip: If you plan to run webinars online using Google Hangouts, then see this article we’ve written about a great plugin that lets you run a professional video conferencing platform on your website using Google Hangouts:

 Tip #2: Your user profile gives you an additional opportunity to create additional backlinks which can be indexed by search engines.

-Once you have set this up, a link to the author displaying your specified nickname is added to every post published on your site …
+Once you have set this up, a link to the author displaying your specified nickname will be added to every post published on your site …

-This link takes site visitors to the Author Archives section, where they can learn more about you (or about other authors registered as users on your site) and see other content that you (or other users) have published …
+Clicking on the author link takes your site visitors to the Author Archives section, where they can learn more about you (or about other authors publishing content on your site) and see all other blog posts that you (or other users) have published …

-You can insert hyperlinks and text formatting like bold and italicized words to improve your author description and promote yourself, your services, products, other websites, etc. to site visitors …
+You can also include links and simple formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to your site visitors …

-To do this just type HTML formatted text into the About Yourself > Biographical Info text box in your Profile section …
+This can be done by adding HTML formatted text into the About Yourself > Biographical Info text area in your Profile section …